getmeapencil/ignou/bcsl032.md

 ```

-19. **Write a C++ program to display the marks scored by a student in the final semester examination.
+**17. Write a C++ program to display the marks scored by a student in the final semester examination.
 The student appears in exams for Math, Science, Hindi, English, and Computer Application courses in the final semester.
 Each course is of 100 marks.
 Define a proper class, constructor, and method(s) in your program.
 Make necessary assumptions required.**

 ```c++
 #include <iostream>
 #include <iomanip>